-Mexico is one of the world’s most attractive mineral exploration and mining jurisdictions.
-Highlights include:
+Mexico is one of the world’s most attractive mineral exploration and mining jurisdictions due to:

-For more than 500 years the Sierra Madre Occidental Mineral Province in central and northern Mexico has been a prolific and important producer of silver, gold, copper, lead, zinc and other minerals.
-One of the world’s premier mining regions, it accounts for the majority of Mexico’s silver and gold production and historically has produced more than 40 million ounces of gold and two billion ounces of silver.
-The province currently hosts dozens of operating precious and base metal mines.
+For more than 500 years the Sierra Madre Occidental (SMO) mineral province in central and northern Mexico has been a prolific and important producer of silver, gold, copper, lead, zinc and other minerals.
+One of the world’s premier mining regions, it accounts for the majority of Mexico’s silver and gold production, historically producing more than 40 million ounces of gold and two billion ounces of silver.

 The SMO overlaps with the Laramide Copper Province which extends from Arizona into northern Mexico.
 The Laramide is North America’s most prolific copper-producing district and forms the second largest concentration of copper deposits in the world.